 Mr Yorick Piper (VFA Director)

 Mr Piper is an experienced advisor, having spent time in the Office of Premier and as a Ministerial Chief of Staff.
 He has a deep knowledge of government and stakeholder engagement, industrial relations and has been key in all his roles.
-In addition, Mr Piper is passionate about fishing, fishing policy development and the importance of education in this new Authority.
+In addition, Mr Piper is passionate about fishing, fishing policy development and the importance of education in this Authority.